Energy conversion theorems for some linear steady-states: Introduction

-The foregoing can translate into different proposal of trade-offs through characteristic functions, which are described in Section 2 of this article, i.e, thermodynamic mechanisms can be assumed whose goals are to maximize some energetic objective functions.
-Thus, at least five analogous of Prigogine's theorem can be stated (Section 3), whose purpose is to show physical restrictions for $\left(2\times2\right)$--linear isothermal energy converters to operate in some optimal and stable regimes.
-In Section 4, we design a two-mesh electrical circuit to exhibit nonzero energy conversion when the coupling of electrical currents meet the physical constraints imposed by these types of ``Energy Conversion Theorems'' and experimental verification thereof is presented.
+The foregoing can translate into different proposals of trade-offs through characteristic functions, which are described in Section 2 of this article, i.e, thermodynamic mechanisms can be assumed whose goals are to maximize some energetic objective functions.
+Thus, at least five similar theorems to the Prigogine's one can be stated (Section 3), whose purpose is to show physical restrictions for $\left(2\times2\right)$--linear isothermal energy converters to operate in some optimal and stable regimes.
+In Section 4, we design a two-mesh electrical circuit to exhibit nonzero energy conversion when the coupling of electrical currents meet the physical constraints imposed by these ``Energy Conversion Theorems'' and experimental verification thereof is presented.
 Finally, our conclusions are exposed in Section 5.